 Finally, and most importantly for political science research, the unconditional benefits of transparency for improving public policy may have been overstated.
 Elite interviews suggested that there are benefits to transparency, but other conditions are necessary for transparency to lead to policy reform.
 In the two cases of reforms by cities outlined by Greg LeRoy of Good Jobs first, local stakeholders used GASB 77 disclosures to raise the salience of tax abatements.
-Further, our heterogeneous effects analyses suggest that GASB 77 may have had stronger effects in cities with a stronger local media environment.
+Further, our heterogeneous effects analyses suggest that GASB 77 may have had stronger effects in electorally competitive cities and in cities with stronger local media environments.
 Without these stakeholders, is is unclear if these disclosures would have had any meaningful impact on public policy.